Lori Ballen, the owner of this website, benefits from purchases made through her affiliate links.

-What it does mean is that you will have a greater threshold for home buying qualification, which could include a higher interest rate and larger down payment.
+What it does mean is that you will have a higher threshold for home buying qualification, which could include a higher interest rate and a larger down payment.

 Stop right there.
 Do not throw up your hands in frustration and think that you may not be able to obtain a home mortgage.
 You can still get a home mortgage loan if you have bad credit.

 This will put you on the road to creditworthiness.